-In early 2021, a group of researchers led by Cameron Mustard, DSc, President and Senior Scientist at the Institute for Work & Health (IWH) based in Toronto, Canada, developed a questionnaire to gather information from authorities responsible for occupational health and safety (OHS) in developed countries about how they had, to date, addressed the unprecedented challenge of COVID-19.
+In early 2021, a group of researchers led by Cameron Mustard, DSc, president and senior scientist at the Institute for Work & Health (IWH) based in Toronto, Canada, developed a questionnaire to gather information from authorities responsible for OHS in developed countries about how they had, to date, addressed the unprecedented challenge of COVID-19.
 The other members on the research team were: Gregory Wagner, MD, Harvard T.H.
-Chan School of Public Health; David Michaels, PhD, MPH, George Washington University Milken Institute School of Public Health and former Director, Occupational Safety and Health Administration, U.S. Department of Labor; and Louise Logan, JD, National Project Director, XXII World Congress on Safety and Health at Work.
+Chan School of Public Health; David Michaels, PhD, MPH, George Washington University Milken Institute School of Public Health and former assistant secretary of the Occupational Safety and Health Administration, U.S. Department of Labor; and Louise Logan, JD, national project director, XXII World Congress on Safety and Health at Work.

 The questionnaire was sent between February and April of 2021 to leaders at selected OHS authorities in North America, Europe, Asia and Australia.
 Fifteen jurisdictions responded (see below for list of participating OHS authorities).
 Their responses, grouped thematically, are summarized here.

 Coordination between labour and public health authorities